 For weeks now my home has been without Internet Wi-Fi service.
-It’s impact on my lifestyle and productivity has been tremendous, yet its remains a pain in the backside.
-I have not been totally without Internet access.
-My generous mobile service provider grants me unlimited data, so I do have some remedy, but this hurts.
-Literally.
+Its impact on my lifestyle and productivity has been tremendous, yet it remains a pain in the backside.
+My generous mobile service provider grants me unlimited data, so I am thankful for small mercies.

-1) I work and work hard when I’m in Wi-Fi zones
+I work and work hard when I’m in Wi-Fi-free zones

 I have completed more tasks in record time outside the home, than the days when I carried work home with me.
 Since I don’t have the luxury of fast Internet at home, my work mode is gangsta’ when I am in a Wi-Fi area such as The Campus.
 I don’t have a second to spare on social networks, and other distractions.
 Refreshing.